Read This First

 Prompt 1: We can then conclude that rationality, as it is conventionally understood, is orthogonal to free will.
 The responses of both humans and determined AIs can be assessed for rationality without needing to ascertain whether they have free will.
 Correct?

-The central claim is this: It is correct to conclude that rationality can be assessed without reference to free will.
+In plain terms: It is correct to conclude that rationality can be assessed without reference to free will.

 Because this page is built around a single controlling prompt, the response has to open the issue and test it in the same motion.
 It should give the reader enough orientation to see why free will matters without pretending the wider issue of Rationality and Free Will has been exhausted.